PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 ## Database Buffer Pool Stats

-Databae Cache stats can be seen in lines of the following form in the performance log:
+Database Cache stats can be seen in lines of the following form in the performance log:

 Cache Stats:<br>
 num-hits=%ld num-misses=%ld<br>